I am getting the following error when I start up Unity in Windows:

 - Click Run to open your DirectX Diagnostic Tool.

-- Check Display - All three options should be enabled.
+- Check Display - you should have all DirectX features enabled.

 To fix this error: